cloudmesh-community/book/chapters/container/singularity/singularity.md

 <http://yann.lecun.com/exdb/mnist/>.

 XSEDE's Comet supercomputer supports Singularity and provides several pre-built container which run Tensorflow.
-Below is an example batch script which runs a Tensorflow job within a Singularity container on Comet.
+Given next is an example batch script which runs a Tensorflow job within a Singularity container on Comet.
 Copy this script and paste it into a shell script named `mnist_tensorflow_example.sb`.